IAIN comprises Member institutes, Associated members and Corresponding members from

 +31 (0)6 2278 1914

-The Nordic Institute of Navigation is a non-profit, independent and non-political organisation for professionals working within the field of navigation.
-The focus of NNF is on all aspects of positioning and navigation related to marine, air, land, and space based applications.
+The Nordic Institute of Navigation is a non-profit, independent and non-political organization for professionals working in the field of navigation.
+The focus of NNF is on all aspects of positioning and navigation related to marine, air, land, and space-based applications.
+Special interests lie in e-Nav and indoor navigation.
+NNF is working to:

 Dalhaugvegen 62, NO-7020 Trondheim, Norway